Iconic Plague Images Are Often Not What They Seem

 "We judge medieval people for not having these images on the Black Death, but where's our modern image of it?" she says.

 After all, plague is still around in many parts of the world, including in the U.S. Where are the images of buboes on American plague patients this year?
-How about photos of plague-suffering in Madagascar, where a recent outbreak killed dozens?
+How about photos of plague suffering in Madagascar, where a recent outbreak killed dozens?
 And, after all, how many of us could describe what a person suffering from Ebola actually looks like?

 "We are always constructing a narrative," says Green.
 And often that narrative has much more to do with conveying emotion than medical facts.

-Note: A previous version of this story incorrectly listed the order in which NPR ran mislabeled photos in a June story about the plague.
-The first picture was from a Swiss Bible; it was replaced with one from an Italian document.